 TCP/IP and OSI are the two most widely used networking models for communication.
 There are some similarities and dissimilarities between them.
-One of the major difference is that OSI is a conceptual model which is not practically used for communication, whereas, TCP/IP is used for establishing a connection and communicating through the network.
+One of the major differences is that OSI is a conceptual model which is not practically used for communication.
+On the other hand, TCP/IP is a model used for establishing a connection over the network.

-The OSI model mainly emphasis on the services, interfaces and protocols; make a clear distinction between these concepts.
+The OSI model mainly emphasises the services, interfaces and protocols.
 Conversely, the TCP model is not able to distinctly describe these concepts.
-Furthermore, the TCP/IP enables only connectionless communication mode in the network layer but both modes (Connectionless and connection-oriented) in the transport layer.

-When it comes to the OSI model, it supports connectionless and connection-oriented communication over the network layer but in the transport layer, connection-oriented communication is merely allowed.
-Have a look at the article difference between connectionless and connection-oriented services, for better understanding.
-Other differences are discussed below.
+However OSI model supports connectionless and connection-oriented communication over the network layer.
+But in the transport layer, connection-oriented communication is merely allowed.
+Refer to the article difference between connectionless and connection-oriented services, for a better understanding.

 Content: TCP/IP Model Vs OSI Model